Mechanic · Crash Gamdom originals 12 min read

 • The 15 percent weekly rakeback brings effective return higher; the figure depends on VIP tier (Bronze through Prestige) and play volume.

-• For top-tier (Prestige) players with high bet volume, effective return on Gamdom Crash approaches but does not exactly equal 100 percent.
+• For upper-cluster (Prestige) players with high bet volume, effective return on Gamdom Crash approaches but does not exactly equal 100 percent.

 • For lower-tier players (Bronze, Silver) rakeback percentage is lower, so effective return is lower than the marketing claim.